bevstr/satoshi-shuffle/README.md

 # Satoshi Shuffle

+## Prerequisites

+- Python 3.6 or higher
+- pip (Python package manager)
+- Network connection to your BlockClock device(s)
+- For Docker installation: Docker and Docker Compose
+- Administrator/sudo privileges (for service installation)

+See [Dependencies List](docs/dependencies.md) for a complete list of requirements.

 A web application for managing Coinkite BlockClock Mini/Micro devices.
 Satoshi Shuffle displays custom text messages on your BlockClock that rotate on a configurable schedule.

 ![BlockClock Control](Images/Dashboard.png)